gordonklarson/SampleUnityProject/README.md

 # SampleUnityProject
-This is a suite of very simple minigames developed as a very broad example of my capabilites in building a Unity project in under 6 hours.
+This is a suite of very simple minigames developed as a code sample and personal challenge in building a Unity project from start to finish in under 6 hours.
 Please excuse the programmer art.

 Controls:
 Controls vary based on the current active minigame.